it-osu-web/it-osu-pl/README.md

 Also see Emulsify's documentation for more info:
 [When to use include, extends, and embed](https://github.com/fourkitchens/emulsify/wiki/When-to-use-include,-extends,-and-embed).

+TBD -- Native examples of include, extends, and embed.

 ### How to create sample content

 Sample content is created via the patterns' `.yml` file.
 Any variables included in the corresponding `.twig` file should be assigned in the `.yml` file.